East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 Do I have to appear in court to pursue a legal case for the abuse I experienced?

-In many cases, survivors are able to settle a lawsuit out of court.
+In many cases, survivors can settle a lawsuit out of court.
 This helps protect them from the stress and trauma that a civil case may cause.
-If we are not able to settle the lawsuit with the county, we will be there with you every step of the way.
-We will limit the time that you have to spend in court and provide you with all the support you need to share your story.
+If we are unable to pay the lawsuit costs with the county, we will be there with you every step of the way.
+We will limit the time you must spend in court and provide you with all the support you need to present your case.

 Is it possible to file a claim without revealing my identity?

-Yes, survivors can file a lawsuit without revealing their identity, especially if they are not yet of legal age.
+Yes, survivors may file a lawsuit without disclosing their identity, particularly if they are not yet of legal age.
 To do so, we will file a petition to allow you to file under a pseudonym, typically “Jane Doe” or “John Doe.”
 Due to the sensitive nature of a sexual abuse lawsuit and the risk of retaliation, this is usually granted.

-Anything that you share with us is protected under law by attorney-client privilege.
+Anything that you share with us is protected under the law by the attorney-client privilege.
 We can keep your statements, medical records, and testimony private.

 I reported the abuse at East Mesa years ago, but no one acted.
 Can that support my case today?

 Yes, this can be very strong evidence proving that the sexual abuse occurred at the time you said it did.
-Through subpoenas, we will request this information and demonstrate that the lack of follow-up shows that the facility neglected to protect survivors.
+Through subpoenas, we will request this information and demonstrate that the facility’s failure to follow up reflects its inability to protect survivors who experienced sexual abuse.

 I’m overwhelmed and afraid to speak up.
 How do I even start the process?

-We understand that victims may be afraid of speaking up, especially if they fear retaliation from the perpetrator.
+We understand that victims may be afraid to speak up, especially if they fear retaliation by the perpetrator.
 Filing a lawsuit can also be complicated, and it can be terrifying to share your story with strangers.

 However, your journey to healing begins with a simple phone call or message through our contact form.
-Here, you can share your story and give us a few pertinent details so we can begin reviewing your case.
+Here, you may share your story and provide a few pertinent details so we can start reviewing your case.

 At Injury Lawyer Team, we prioritize your well-being and safety over anything else.
 Everything you tell us is confidential, and we work to minimize the emotional trauma that may result from reviewing your sexual abuse.